London Dial-a-Ride

-London Dial-a-Ride run by Transport for London (TfL) is a door-to-door community transport service for people with a permanent or long term disability or health problem who are unable, or virtually unable to use public transport.
+Dial-a-Ride is a service run by Transport for London (TfL) which is mainly a door-to-door community transport service for people with a permanent or long term disability or health problem who are unable, or virtually unable to use public transport.
 In 2019, there were around 40,000 members of the scheme.

 History

 In December 1972, London Transport began operating a dial a ride service in Hampstead, aimed at both commuters and shoppers.
 This ended in 1976 due to high costs.

 In 1982, Camden Council set up London's first dial a ride scheme for disabled residents, with funding from the Greater London Council (GLC).
 Several London councils including Greenwich soon followed.
 Following the successful development of GAD-about in Greenwich, a clone prototype project was developed for London Transport which was then handed over in a modular form to allow easy implementation and scaling up.
 By the late 1980s, there were over 25 dial a ride groups across London, subsidised by a £7.2m grant from London Regional Transport.

-Until 2003, the London Dial-a-Ride service consisted of six sectors, each of which had its own main colour on the Mercedes-Benz Sprinter minibuses:
+Until 2002, the London Dial-a-Ride service consisted of six sectors, each of which had its own main colour on the Mercedes-Benz Sprinter minibuses:

+Since 2002, Dial-a-Ride has been run and funded solely by TfL.
+In 2012, TfL began replacing the entire Dial-a-Ride fleet at a cost of £3.9 million.

 Fleet

-As of 2022, the fleet comprises 256 accessible vehicles, all VW T6 low floor minibuses.
+As of 2022, the fleet comprises 256 accessible vehicles, all Mellor Tucana low floor minibuses, built on the Volkswagen Transporter platform.
 The fleet meets Euro VI emission standards, and therefore is Ultra Low Emission Zone compliant.
 Historically, a range of vehicles have been used including Mercedes-Benz Sprinter and Vito minibuses.